svanderburg/dydisnix/README.md

 When adding a ports parameter, it will also automatically assign ports as part of the deployment process:

-    $ dydisnix-env -s services.nix -a augment.nix -q qos.nix --ports ports.nix
+    $ dydisnix-self-adapt -s services.nix -a augment.nix -q qos.nix --ports ports.nix

-We can also preemtively take snapshots of all stateful services, so that if any of the machines disappears, a service's state can be restored when it is redeployed elsewhere:
+We can also preemtively take snapshots of all stateful services by providing the `--snapshot` parameter, so that if any of the machines disappears, a service's state can be restored when it is redeployed elsewhere:

-    $ dydisnix-env -s services.nix -a augment.nix -q qos.nix --snapshot
+    $ dydisnix-self-adapt -s services.nix -a augment.nix -q qos.nix --snapshot

 License
 =======